-What is a Pull Marketing Strategy?
+What is a Pull Strategy in Marketing?

-This can be accomplished through a variety of methods: from blogs written by industry experts, to product reviews and testimonials, to social media and search engine optimization (SEO).
+This can be accomplished through a variety of methods: from blogs written by industry experts to product reviews and testimonials, to social media and search engine optimization (SEO).

 Pull marketing works because it’s a way for businesses to tap into an existing need or interest in the minds of consumers—rather than trying to create one out of nothing.
 This is particularly valuable for businesses in highly competitive markets, where it can be difficult to get noticed.
 Pull marketing can help you stand out from the crowd by tapping into consumers’ existing interests and curiosities.